Lizeth2989/SDN-ovs-switches/README.md

 docker pull ubuntu
 ```

-In case of you want to delete an imagen
+In case you want to delete an image
 ``` python
 sudo docker rmi <id-of-image>
 ```